 If you are worried about any of the side effects of Elleste Duet that we’ve mentioned above, contact your doctor for advice on how to proceed.
 They may suggest stopping your course of HRT and trying another variation.

-If you think Elleste Duet may be the right treatment for you, you can buy Elleste Duet from The Independent Pharmacy after completing a free online consultation.
+If you have been prescribed Elleste Duet before by your GP, you can buy Elleste Duet from The Independent Pharmacy after completing a free online consultation.